The Encyclopedia of American Songs and Musicals

 Busby Berkeley (Los Angeles 1895- Palm Springs 1976)

 Busby Berkeley was during the 1930s the big initiator of the film choreography.
-A true wizard of shooting, of the use of the black and white and stage gigantic size, he had in his youth served as lieutenant instructor in the army.
+A true wizard of shooting, of the use of the black and white on giant stages, he had in his youth served as lieutenant instructor in the army.
 He had adjusted numerous military parades and there is no doubt that it is thanks to his workmanship of the motions synchronization and to his experience of the discipline that he could afford to develop his dancers in routines of a rare inventiveness.
-Nobody better than him knew how to organize and enliven the space surprising the viewer by visual effects of a complete originality.
+Nobody better than him knew how to organize and enliven the space and depth of field, surprising the spectator by visual effects of a complete originality.
 He knew how to design choreographies that hit as much by the complexity of their implementation as by the fluidity of the transitions.
 But the most impressive is certainly his skill at moving the camera from general plans to very close-ups go or shooting right overhead.

 4 Julian Marsh has just agreed to manage the new musical Pretty Girl.
 He is sick and penniless but made a commitment to take up the challenge and make it a success.
 It all starts now with the session of casting ......

 Andy Lee (George E. Stone), a small mustached man with a dry-wit is in charge of the reception.
 The candidates are very many and the atmosphere is heavy.
 There are not just beginners.
 Lorraine Fleming (Una Merkel), for example, encased in a rather old fashioned tartan suit tries to draw the attention of Andy when appears an other well known ex-chorus girl of Broadway, Anne Lowell (Ginger Rogers) dressed to an European woman, a Pekinese named Fifi on the arm and an eyeglass to the right eye.
 She speaks to Andy in a feigned English trying to pass incognito.
 She asks to see the stage manager when Lorraine comes.